The intellectual and entertainment value of satellite or cable TV is debatable.

 If your favorite shows aren’t streamed online for free, technology has also presented some very legit alternatives to cable TV, at much lower prices.

-- Roku: a nifty little streaming device optimized to stream Netflix, Amazon, Hulu, and 750+ channels in 1080p HD with 4K upscaling on your television.
-It costs just over $100 (one-time purchase fee equivalent to about a month of cable), and there are no monthly subscription fees.
-Also supports Netflix, Huluplus, and Amazon Instant Video.
+- Roku: a nifty little streaming device optimized to stream Netflix, Amazon, Hulu, and 750+ channels in 4K on your television!
+It costs just over $100, and there are no monthly fees.

 - Netflix: there’s still no better/cheaper way to stream movies and binge watch your favorite TV shows.

 - Amazon Prime Instant Video: many free options (and more if you have an Amazon Prime subscription, which costs $99/yr.), as well as on-demand downloads/streaming.